 The range of procedures requiring anaesthesia for burn and plastic surgery is wide and includes patients of all ages.
-These range from those with common minor injuries (dog bites, nail bed injuries), to planned congenital cleft and hand procedures, and less frequently major burns and free-flap cases requiring multidisciplinary perioperative critical care.
-The recommendations in this chapter should be read in conjunction with those for general surgery, outlined in chapters 2–5, which unless otherwise stated, still apply.
+Procedures range from common minor injuries (dog bites, nail bed injuries) to planned congenital cleft lip and palate and hand procedures, and less frequently major burns and free-flap surgeries requiring multidisciplinary perioperative critical care.
+The recommendations in this chapter should be read in conjunction with those for general surgery, outlined in Chapter 2, which, unless otherwise stated, still apply.

-Approximately 140,000 patients sustain burn injuries each year, with approximately 10% requiring admission to hospital, of which 50% are children.
+Approximately 140,000 patients sustain burn injuries each year, with approximately 10% requiring admission to hospital, of whom 50% are children.
 Burn care is stratified with four operational delivery networks in England and Wales and one in Scotland.
-Services are tiered for children and adults, following nationally agreed referral criteria,1 with referral to Burn Facilities, Burn Units or Burn Centres dependent on the severity and complexity of the injury and locality.
-The Burn Care Standards were revised in 2013 to allow services to be peer reviewed against agreed benchmarks for specialist infrastructure and staff.
-The recommendations in this chapter apply to all tiers of burn care services, unless otherwise stated within individual recommendations.
+Services are tiered for children and adults, following nationally agreed referral criteria, with referral to burn facilities, burn units or burn centres depending on the severity and complexity of the injury and locality.
+The burn care standards were revised in 2018 to allow services to be peer reviewed against agreed benchmarks for specialist infrastructure and staff.4 The recommendations in this chapter apply to all tiers of burn care services, unless otherwise stated within individual recommendations.

-Anaesthetists undertaking burn surgery need to be part of a multidisciplinary team and actively partaking in decision-making, inputting into ward management (including dressing changes and analgesia), critical care, and multidisciplinary team meetings.
+Anaesthetists who care for burn patients should be part of a multidisciplinary team and actively partaking in collective decision making, inputting into ward management (including dressing changes and analgesia), critical care, and multidisciplinary team meetings.

-Understanding the complexity of surgery for major burns surgery is vital.
-This includes the need to be prepared for massive blood loss, difficulties with monitoring and venous access, management of heat loss, prevention of thromboembolic events, and sepsis; as well as complex analgesia requirements, and understanding the impact on the patient and their family and of ongoing care for many years ahead.
-Anaesthetic services are not confined to provision of care in a theatre or critical care environment.
-Provision of remote analgesia, sedation and anaesthesia comes with its own potential difficulties with regard to monitoring and access to anaesthetic equipment.
+Understanding the complexity of surgery for major burns is vital.
+This includes the need to be prepared for massive blood loss, difficulties with monitoring and venous access, management of heat loss, prevention of thromboembolic events, and sepsis; as well as complex analgesia requirements and an understanding of the impact on the patient and their family, and the need for continuing care for many years ahead.
+Anaesthesia services are not confined to provision of care in a theatre or critical care environment.
+Provision of remote analgesia, sedation and anaesthesia comes with its own potential difficulties regarding monitoring and access to anaesthetic equipment.
 Services need to be able to provide care to meet standards for the admission to theatre of a patient with a major burn with little notice.
 Repeat and prolonged surgery for major burns is likely to continue for many weeks to months, with an impact on facilities, staff and equipment.
 Age appropriate services for anaesthesia and critical care must meet national and RCoA standards.

-Aesthetic surgery is surgery carried out solely to change a person’s appearance.
-Where a patient is receiving anaesthesia or sedation and is under the care of an anaesthetist for this type of surgery, the recommendations in this chapter and those relating to all types of surgery in chapters 2-4, still apply, regardless of the funding model of the setting.
+Aesthetic surgery is surgery performed solely to change a person’s appearance.
+Where a patient is receiving anaesthesia or sedation and is under the care of an anaesthetist for this type of surgery, the recommendations in this chapter and those relating to all types of surgery in Chapter 2 still apply, regardless of the funding model of the setting.

 An anaesthetist should be physically present when a general anaesthetic is administered.
 In exceptional circumstances, anaesthetists working singlehandedly may be called on briefly to assist with or perform a lifesaving procedure nearby.
-This is a matter for individual judgement, and the dedicated anaesthetic assistant should be present to monitor the unattended patient.8
+This is a matter for individual judgement, and a dedicated anaesthesia assistant should be present to monitor the unattended patient.11

-Anaesthetists should always be supported by dedicated, appropriately skilled and trained assistants, and the recovery facilities should be staffed during all operating hours and have appropriate anaesthetic support until the patient meets agreed discharge criteria.9
+Anaesthetists should always be supported by dedicated, appropriately skilled and trained assistants.
+Recovery facilities should be staffed during all operating hours and should have appropriate anaesthesia support until the patient meets agreed discharge criteria.12

-There should be adequate numbers of competent medical and non-medical staff to provide 24/7 cover for emergency burn and plastics anaesthesia.10
+There should be adequate numbers of competent medical and non-medical staff to provide 24/7 cover for emergency burn and plastics anaesthesia.13

-There should be specific consultant programmed activity for burn anaesthesia in hospitals where burn surgery is undertaken.11
+There should be specific consultant or autonomously practising anaesthetist programmed activity time for burn anaesthesia in hospitals where burn surgery is undertaken.4

 2. Equipment, services and facilities

-General equipment, services and facilities for anaesthesia are described in chapters 2–5.
-Additional specialised recommendations for burn and plastic surgery anaesthesia are given below.
+General equipment, services and facilities for anaesthesia are described in Chapter 2.2 Additional specialised recommendations for burn and plastic surgery anaesthesia are given below.

 Airway and ventilation

-A difficult airway trolley, including the equipment necessary for failed intubation and surgical airway access, should be available.14 Appropriate specialist intubation equipment, including fibre-optic intubation equipment should be available.
-A fibre-optic scope should be available to assess inhalational injury.15,16,17,18,19
+A difficult airway trolley, including the equipment necessary for failed intubation and surgical airway access, should be available.18 Appropriate specialist intubation equipment, including fibreoptic intubation equipment, should be available.
+A fibreoptic scope should be available to assess inhalational injury.
+19,20,21,22,23,24

-Ventilators with advanced ventilatory mode functions should be available.21
+Ventilators with advanced ventilatory mode functions should be available.27

-Equipment to comply with the Association of Anaesthetists standards for anaesthetic monitoring should be available.23
+Equipment to comply with the Association of Anaesthetists standards for anaesthetic monitoring should be available.11

-Equipment to measure carbon monoxide levels in blood should be available.15
+Equipment to measure carbon monoxide levels in blood should be available.19

-Many burn-injured patients will require frequent sedation or anaesthesia for procedures outside the operating theatre.
-These should take place in a specified location that is provided with all the equipment required for the safe delivery of anaesthesia and to meet minimum monitoring standards.5,23,27
+Many burn injured patients require frequent sedation or anaesthesia for procedures outside the operating theatre.
+These procedures should take place in a specified location that is provided with all the equipment required for the safe delivery of anaesthesia and to meet minimum monitoring standards.5,11,33

 Equipment for temperature management

-Consideration should also be given to the provision of radiant heaters and more sophisticated warming devices.15
+Consideration should also be given to the provision of radiant heaters and more sophisticated warming devices.19

-Burn patients are at particular risk of thromboembolic complication.
+Burn patients and patients undergoing prolonged plastic surgery are at particular risk of venous thromboembolism (VTE0).39

-For burn and plastic surgery patients, mechanical methods of VTE prophylaxis, including graduated compression stockings, intermittent pneumatic compression devices, and venous foot pumps, should be available for any procedure that lasts more than one hour, and for all patients receiving general anaesthesia.26,34
+For burn and plastic surgery patients, mechanical methods of VTE prophylaxis, including graduated compression stockings, intermittent pneumatic compression devices and venous foot pumps should be available for any procedure that lasts more than one hour, and for all patients receiving general anaesthesia.32,40